gwastro/pycbc/docs/inference.rst

         --nwalkers 5000 \
         --likelihood-evaluator test_normal

 This will run the ``emcee`` sampler on the 2D analytic normal distribution with 5000 walkers for 100 iterations.
-It should finish in about a minute (on a 2014 MacBook Pro).

 To plot the posterior distribution after the last iteration, run::